aliceportes/Retail_Sales_Excel_Project/README.md

 - **Top Revenue-Generating Categories: Butchers and Electric Household Essentials**
   These two product categories generated the **highest total revenue**, reflecting strong customer preference and high purchase frequency in essential goods.

+---

+## Conclusion

+This project demonstrated the full Excel analytics workflow — from cleaning messy data to building an interactive dashboard.
+By transforming a disorganized dataset into meaningful insights, I strengthened my ability to identify and handle real-world data quality issues and design clean, user-friendly dashboards for business reporting.

+If you have any feedback or suggestions, feel free to connect.
+I'm always looking to improve and learn from every project.
+Thank you!